2206-devops-batch/ERMS-Project2/README.md

 - [x] Add Changelog
 - [x] Add back to top links
 - [ ] Add Additional Templates w/ Examples
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [x] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
-    - [ ] Chinese
-    - [ ] Spanish

 See the [open issues](https://github.com/2206-devops-batch/ERMS-Project2/issues) for a full list of proposed features (and known issues).